B♭ Minor

 How to play B♭ minor on the piano

 To play the B♭ minor chord on piano, first find the root of the chord: B♭.
 To do this, look at the black keys in groups of three on the keyboard.
-The black key furthest right is B♭.
+The farthest right black key is B♭.

-The following notes make up B♭ minor: B♭, D♭, and F. In its root position, you would play the chord with the following fingers:
+These notes make up B♭ minor: B♭, D♭ and F. In its root position in your right hand, you would play the chord with the following fingers:

 F - Fifth finger (5)